-Rain is a sorrel, spotted 7-year-old appaloosa and quarter horse mare.
+Rain is a sorrel, spotted 9-year-old appaloosa and quarter horse mare.
 This young mare was imprinted at birth by her owner in order to prepare her for the therapy world.
-Her training has influenced her to be a gentle and soft horse to work with for children, youth at risk, and those with special needs.
+Her training has influenced her to be a curious and vibrant horse to work with for adults, teens, youth at risk, and those with special needs.
 Rain is slow and steady, specializing in groundwork, walk-trot lessons, and private sessions.
 She enjoys working at liberty and spending time with people in general.
 This horse can show her strong-willed personality in the best ways, teaching individuals the confidence necessary to be good leaders.
 Scratches, petting, and continued love from her riders is all Rain needs to happily meet her handlers at the gate each day before private sessions begin.
 Thanks, Rain, for your continued dedication and unique, playful personality!

 Barbee is a gray 19-year-old American Quarter Horse mare.
 She had a bit of a rocky start as a two-year-old with a rough human hand.
 After receiving an injury while at training, she was turned out to pasture and received very little handling until she was 12 years old.
 Her past has made her a perfect horse to assist with private sessions with youth at risk, focusing on groundwork and body language.
 This mare is extremely reflective of her environment and the energy of her handlers, offering a special unbiased and honest opinion of them.
 Barbee is gentle, kind, well-mannered, and has the softest touch when investigating unfamiliar people.
 Considering her past, she exemplifies the resilience we see in a lot of young people searching for their path in life.
 She shows her handlers trust, willingness, and how fear and anxiety can be overcome with focus and heart.
 Thanks, Barbee - the confidence and leadership skills you have helped children and young adults develop cannot be priced!